brentlintner/linus/TRACKER.md

 * Ignoring Files
     * Auto ignore binary files as well as other common files/dirs that are not code (get list from AI)
     * Have own .linignore file to ignore files and directories

-* Terminal Integration
-    * Be able to see test output in the terminal (ex: pytest, etc), just let it run the commnads?
-    * Be able to look at console history with @symbol lookup (ex: a tmux session so the recent log to reference (ex: errors, etc))
-    * Be able to allow the ai to writing command blocks (whitelist each command) that run in a subshell.
-        * Use automatic function calling for this (have a cli flag to enable this, else it will ask to run it)
-        * We then take the sliced output and show it to the llm as an open log file linked to the command.
-It then can then continue on.
-        * Whitelist once per directory for each command? (needs db)

 * File Integration
     * Easier ways to provide supplemental files that are huge ex: readme docs, terminal logs